AGRA TOURISM GUIDE

 Agra, the city of Taj was established in 1475 by Badal Singh.
 Agra finds mention in the Mahabharata as Agraban.
 Agra city in those days was considered to be the sister city of Mathura which was more prominent than Agraban.
 Agra came into its own when the Lodhi Kings chose this place beside the Yamuna to be their capital city.
 Sikander Lodhi made Agra his capital but Babar defeated the Lodhis to capture not only Agra but also laid the foundation of the Mughal empire

 Agra Red Fort: Agra which lies on the west bank of river Jamuna became one of the principal cities of the Mughal Empire after the death of Ibrahim Lodi at Panipat in 1526.
-When Akbar choose Agra as his capital he laid the foundation of the Fort of Agra.
-After Taj this was one of the most important group of buildings.
-The construction was started in 1565 and was completed in about eight years at a cost of thirty five lakh of rupees under the superintendence of Qasim Khan Mir Barr-u-Bahr.
+When Akbar chooses Agra as his capital he laid the foundation of the Fort of Agra.
+After Taj, this was one of the most important groups of buildings.
+The construction was started in 1565 and was completed in about eight years at a cost of thirty-five lakh of rupees under the superintendence of Qasim Khan Mir Barr-u-Bahr.
 This fort was just one of the many large fortified residences that the emperor wanted to have at various strategic points of his empire.
-According to contemporary chroniclers like Abul Fazal the fort contained over five hundred buildings.
-But later on Akbar’s descendants added new buildings, mainly in marble to the fort and demolished the old ones.
+According to contemporary chroniclers like Abul Fazal, the fort contained over five hundred buildings.
+But later on, Akbar’s descendants added new buildings, mainly in marble to the fort and demolished the old ones.

 This tomb belongs to the father of Nur Jahan, Ghias-ud-Din Beg.
 He was the Wajir or the Chief Minister of Emperor Jehangir.
 This white marble tomb was built by Nur Jahan between 1622 and 1628.
 The tomb may not be as mammoth as the Taj but the inlay designs and carvings are no less than Taj if not more.
 The delicate marble latticework in the passages allows the light to enter the interiors.
 A similar tomb was built by Nur Jahan for Jehangir in Lahore.
 This tomb was the first complete marble Moghul structure.